narendrasaisr/interview/linux.md

-1. What is command for created multiple files at a time?
+#1.What is command for created multiple files at a time?
 Touch FILE1 FILE2
-2. What is INODE and How to Identify?
+#2.
+What is INODE and How to Identify?
 Its unique identification code for files and directories, it is generated automatically while create new file and directories
 Command to get inode number of a file and directory